Eugene Robinson (journalist)

-Eugene Harold Robinson (born March 12, 1954) is an American newspaper columnist and an associate editor of The Washington Post.
-His columns are syndicated to 262 newspapers by The Washington Post Writers Group.
+Eugene Harold Robinson (born March 12, 1954) is an American newspaper columnist, former associate editor of The Washington Post, author, and chief political analyst.
+His columns were syndicated to 262 newspapers by The Washington Post Writers Group.
 He won a Pulitzer Prize in 2009, was elected to the Pulitzer Prize Board in 2011 and served as its chair from 2017 to 2018.

-Robinson also serves as NBC News and MSNBC's chief political analyst.
+Robinson is chief political analyst at NBC News and MS NOW.

 Robinson is a member of the National Association of Black Journalists and a board member of the IWMF (International Women's Media Foundation).
+His wife Avis died on October 28, 2023, after a short battle with cancer.

 Biography

 Early years and education

 Robinson was born in Orangeburg, South Carolina and attended Orangeburg-Wilkinson High School, where he "was one of a handful of black students on a previously all-white campus."

 Before graduating from the University of Michigan in 1974, he was the first African American co-editor-in-chief of The Michigan Daily.
 During the 1987–88 academic year, he was a mid-career Nieman Fellow at Harvard University.